 At Lowcountry Basement Systems we are the local expert basement and crawl space repair contractor.
 Whether your home is experiencing foundation cracks, water in your crawl space or a damp basement we are the skilled contractors to repair your home right the first time.
 For a FREE no-obligation basement waterproofing, foundation repair, crawl space repair estimate in Houston County, GA, please fill out the form to the right and Lowcountry Basement Systems will contact you shortly.

 Our company not only adheres to the highest basement, crawl space, foundation industry standards, we strive to be the industry leader in the home improvement related services we provide.
 Our contractors also use state-of-the-art products and technology designed to fix your home right the first time.
-Our company is the authorized Basement Systems dealer in Houston County, GA.
+Our company is the professional Basement Systems dealer in Houston County, GA.

 Keith S. of Bonaire, GA had lived in his home for four years before his floors started to sag.
 He was unsure of what to do.
 After seeing an ad in a local newspaper for Lowcountry Basement Systems, he decided to call and learn more about his foundation problem.